Apprenticeships in Scotland

 At the beginning of your teaching career, you can do the Level 3 Award in Education and Training, which is a short introduction to the field.
-Some training providers may still provide the Preparing to Teach in the Lifelong Learning Sector (PTLLS) course, which is recognised as the earlier equivalent.
+You can then progress onto a Cert Ed (Certificate of Education) and carry your training on to Degree level.

 You can do your training on a full or part-time basis.
 If you want to do a part-time course and are not already employed as a tutor, you will need to arrange to do some teaching hours.
 You may be able to do this on a voluntary basis, although many people find paid teaching work whilst still training.

 If you do not have a level 3 qualification, you may still be able to complete your teaching qualification whilst you are teaching but would need to: